top of page

 Ask your suppliers in advance who to contact on the day if something goes wrong - not just their main office line.
 Having a direct number for the driver, florist, or caterer can be the difference between a quick fix and a frantic search.
 Pop all key contacts into one shared document and make sure your coordinator, best man, or maid of honour has access.

-💡 Pro tip: A good wedding coordinator knows how to shift timelines without disrupting the energy.
-If you're DIY-ing your day, assign someone with a cool head to play this role.
+💡 Pro tip: A good wedding planner knows how to shift timelines without disrupting the energy.
+If you’re DIY-ing your day, assign someone with a cool head to play this role.

 When It All Feels a Bit Much